 When you’re ready to proceed, click Start to begin streaming.
 The mobile app will then send the image from your phone’s camera to your computer.
 For devices with two cameras, tap the Settings button on the mobile app and check the appropriate box to switch to the camera you want to use.

-To activate these, you’ll need to upgrade to the paid version of DroidCam.
-Naturally, we would only recommend that you do this if you feel you’ll use these features, otherwise remain with the free DroidCam release.
+To activate these, you’ll need to upgrade to the paid version, titled DroidCamX.
+Naturally, we would only recommend you do this if you feel you’ll use these features.
+Otherwise stick with the free DroidCam release.

 Setup is largely the same as with DroidCam.
-However, although there is a configuration tool that you will need to fill in, IP Webcam requires you to view the output through your web browser.
+However, although there is a configuration tool that you need to fill in, IP Webcam requires you to view the output through your web browser.

-So, the winner is DroidCam, for being very easy to setup and providing good support for messenger apps.
+So the winner is DroidCam, for being easy to set up and providing good support for messenger apps.